stephencweiss/stephencharlesweiss.com/content/blog/2019-05-06/scroll-events-invoking-throttle-or-debounce.md

 Getting the throttling to actually occur proved to be a challenge.
 Instead, it was as if my function was being swallowed up and never firing at all.
 It turns out, it wasn’t — I’d forgotten to call it.

-(Side note: I chose to throttle vs debounce because I didn’t want to wait until someone stopped scrolling and restarted before calling it again, but just ensure that I wasn’t calling it _too_ often.
-For more on the differences, check out the resources below.)
+(Side note: I chose to throttle vs debounce because I didn’t want to wait until someone stopped scrolling and restarted before calling it again, but just ensure that I wasn’t calling it _too_ often.<sup>1, 2</sup>)

 Initially, my throttling function looked something like this: